Ridlock9090/iam_project_CDK/Cloudformation/IAM_Cfn_Lambda.md

         # (Python code here)
 ```

-### Explanation
+# Explanation
-Property	        Meaning
+Property&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Meaning
 ---

-Type	            Declares this is a Lambda function resource.
+- Type	            Declares this is a Lambda function resource.

-Handler	            The function inside the code that will be executed — here, index.handler (meaning the file “index.py” and the function “handler”).
+- Handler	        The function inside the code that will be executed — here, index.handler (meaning the file “index.py” and the function “handler”).

-Runtime	            Specifies the Python version (python3.11).
+- Runtime	        Specifies the Python version (python3.11).

-Role	            The IAM role that gives this Lambda permission to create/delete IAM users, groups, and Secrets Manager secrets.
+- Role	            The IAM role that gives this Lambda permission to create/delete IAM users, groups, and Secrets Manager secrets.

-Timeout	            90 seconds (the maximum time Lambda can run before being stopped).
+- Timeout	        90 seconds (the maximum time Lambda can run before being stopped).

-Code.ZipFile	    Inline Python code (CloudFormation embeds the code directly instead of referencing an external ZIP).
+- Code.ZipFile	    Inline Python code (CloudFormation embeds the code directly instead of referencing an external ZIP).

 ### Python Code Explanation